Francesco Morelli

 Francesco Morelli (ca. 1767 – ca. 1830) was a French-Italian painter and engraver.
 He was active in Naples and known as a painter or engraver of Pompeian subjects.

-He was born in the Franche-Comté, and then traveled to Rome.
+He was born in the Franche-Comté, and then travelled to Rome.
 He completed a series of engravings depicting the so-called Villa of Horace in Licenza with Hackert and Luigi Sabatelli.

 Another Francesco Morelli from Florence was the first and dear mentor of Giovanni Baglione.